 Note that availability of masks (and hand sanitizer, and disinfectant wipes, and toilet paper, and paper towels, sigh) can fluctuate wildly.
 Check the terms and delivery times carefully.
 Some companies are taking pre-orders and others have long shipping windows.

-And, before I jump in, a big thanks to bear-y for modeling a face mask from For Days.
+And, before I jump in, a big thanks to my kids for allowing their stuffies to model the masks.
 (I think I’m going a little stir-crazy.)

 - This post is meant for informational use only.
 It is not intended to serve as medical advice.

-- Please follow all CDC guidelines related to COVID19, face coverings and personal protective gear.
+- Please follow CDC and guidelines and advice from your personal healthcare professionals for all issues related to COVID19, including wearing face coverings and personal protective gear.

-- Cloth face coverings and fabric masks are not meant to substitute for personal protective gear used by health care workers and other front-line professionals.
+- Cloth face coverings and fabric masks are not a substitute for personal protective gear used by health care workers and other front-line professionals.

-- Be aware that there are debates about what kind of homemade and fabric face coverings work best and the overall effectiveness of these non-medical coverings.
+- Be aware that there are debates and emerging research about what kind of homemade and fabric face coverings work best and the overall effectiveness of these non-medical coverings (which I explore in more detail below).

 Where to buy reusable, washable face masks with filter inserts (for adults)

-- Proper Cloth, one my absolute favorite destinations for custom made shirts for men, has spent the past month perfecting a personal mask.
+- Proper Cloth, one my absolute favorite destinations for custom made shirts for men, spent a month perfecting a personal mask.
 The mask features a moldable metal nose piece for a protective air-seal, a rounded silhouette for a comfortable and dapper look and side pleats to help fit snugly around your face.
 The masks are constructed from two layers of 2-ply anti-microbial cotton melange shirting fabric, a removable 3 layer 100% polypropylene non-woven filter with meltblown core.
 Proper Cloth is donating a mask to local healthcare workers and others on the front lines for every mask purchased.
 A single mask costs $25, or purchase 3 for $50.
+I tested out several of these masks and like the way the cotton fabric feels.
+It’s also one of the only masks I have seen that features two horizontal elastic straps that fit across your head, which I like.
+Most other masks are designed with vertical straps that fit around your ears.
+However, the filter pocket on the back is pretty small, and it takes a bit of time for me to situate the filter correctly inside of the mask.

 - Casetify normally makes durable and slim phone cases.
 They are also now making reusable, washable face masks with filter inserts.
 (Each mask comes with two “PM 2.5” filter inserts.)
 The masks are made from layers of non-woven fabric, melt-blown cotton and a middle layer of activated carbon fiber.
 Buy one, donate one for $15, or buy 10, donate 10 for $120.
 Casetify also sells UV sanitizers for iphones and other cell phones.